Why The 2020 Presidential Election Is Not 2016

 Democrats are haunted by the ghosts of 2016.

-Hillary Clinton led in many polls over Donald Trump throughout that election cycle, and while the national polls were pretty dead on when it came to the popular vote, some key battleground state polls got it wrong.
+Hillary Clinton led in many polls over Donald Trump throughout that election cycle, and while the national polls were pretty dead-on when it came to the popular vote, some key battleground state polls got it wrong.

 So who can blame Democrats when they don't believe surveys showing Biden with a significant lead nationally and in key states?
 The latest NPR Battleground Map released this week, for example, shows Trump slipping and Biden expanding his advantage in the key states.
 Democrats are favored to retain control of the House, and Republicans are worried about losing the Senate.